livewire/livewire/docs/nesting.md

 </div>
 ```

-As you can see, each child component in the above iteration will have a unique key set to the ID of each `$todo`.
+As you can see, each child component will have a unique key set to the ID of each `$todo`.
 This ensures the key will be unique and tracked if the todos are re-ordered.

 > [!warning] Keys aren't optional
 > If you have used frontend frameworks like Vue or Alpine, you are familiar with adding a key to a nested element in a loop.
 However, in those frameworks, a key isn't _mandatory_, meaning the items will render, but a re-order might not be tracked properly.
-Livewire, however, relies more heavily on this key and, as such, will behave errantly without them.
+However, Livewire relies more heavily on keys and will behave incorrectly without them.

 ## Shorthand syntaxes

-Livewire provides a few helpful shorthand syntaxes to help cut down on repetitive code related to passing in props.
+Livewire provides a few helpful shorthand syntaxes to help eliminate repetitive code when passing props to components.

 ### The `#[Prop]` attribute

-The first is a `#[Prop]` attribute that allows you to skip the `mount()` method and signals Livewire to assign the property automatically.

-For example, if the following `todo-item` component is rendered on the page and `$todo` is passed in:
+The `#[Prop]` attribute allows you to omit a `mount()` method on your component and instructs Livewire to assign the property automatically.
+For example, if the following `todo-item` component is rendered on the page:

 ```html
 <livewire:todo-item :todo="$todo" :key="$todo->id" />
 ```

-You can add the `#[Prop]` attribute above the `$todo` property and Livewire will automatically set it to the `$todo` prop being passed in.
+Within the component's class, you can add the `#[Prop]` attribute above the `$todo` property and Livewire will automatically set it's value to the `$todo` prop that is passed into the component:

 ```php
 <?php